jenkinsci/job-dsl-plugin/docs/Job-DSL-Commands.md

 # Configure

-When an option is not supported by the Job DSL, then a [[Configure Block]] can be used for extending the DSL.
+When an option is not supported by the Job DSL, then [[The Configure Block]] can be used for extending the DSL.

 Here is a simple example which adds a EnvInjectPasswordWrapper node: